-1 (11) "State" means a state of the United States, the District of Columbia, Puerto Rico, 2 the United States Virgin Islands, or any territory or insular possession subject to the jurisdiction 3 of the United States.
-4 (12) "Transferee" means a person that acquires title to a manufactured home in any 5 manner, including sale, exchange, gift, or testate or intestate succession.
-6 (13) "Transferor" means a person that transfers title to a manufactured home in any 7 manner, including sale, exchange, gift, or testate or intestate succession.
-8 Comment 9 10 11 Paragraph (1) is based on Uniform Commercial Code § 1-201.
+Paragraph (1) is based on Uniform Commercial Code § 1-201.
 The definition relates to Section 8(a) of this act, which deals with the enforceability of preexisting liens on a manufactured home against a buyer in ordinary course of business.

-12 Paragraph (2) is the standard Uniform Law Commission definition of "electronic".
-13 14 15 16 17 Paragraph (3) identifies when a manufactured home has become sufficiently connected to land and unlikely to be moved that the home becomes real property.
+Paragraph (2) is the standard Uniform Law Commission definition of "electronic".

+Paragraph (3) identifies when a manufactured home has become sufficiently connected to land and unlikely to be moved that the home becomes real property.
 In considering alternatives, the drafting committee stressed the need for a standard that is objective, easy to verify, and achievable in all jurisdictions and by all manufactured home owners.
-The committee considered and rejected numerous definitions, including the following: 18 19 20 21 22 23 • permanent affixation to land, which was defined as installation in accordance with the manufacturer's installation instructions and with applicable federal, state, and local laws.
-The committee rejected this standard because: (1) it excludes homes that are improperly installed; (2) it requires a determination whether a home has been properly installed; and (3) though unlikely, the home can be moved and, therefore, is not "permanently" affixed; 24 • issuance of a certificate of occupancy, because not all jurisdictions require them; 25 26 • government certification of utility connection or of proper home installation, because the certification can take several months to obtain; 27 28 29 • attachment to a permanent foundation, because the HUD definition of "manufactured home" does not require it and because some states and many landlords do not permit a permanent foundation in a leasehold community; and 30 31 satisfaction of the fixture test, because it is fact dependent and unpredictable and because some forms of installation that the HUD Code permits do not satisfy that test.
+The committee considered and rejected numerous definitions, including the following:

+- permanent affixation to land, which was defined as installation in accordance with the manufacturer's installation instructions and with applicable federal, state, and local laws.
+The committee rejected this standard because: (1) it excludes homes that are improperly installed; (2) it requires a determination whether a home has been properly installed; and (3) though unlikely, the home can be moved and, therefore, is not "permanently" affixed; - -issuance of a certificate of occupancy, because not all jurisdictions require them; - -government certification of utility connection or of proper home installation, because the certification can take several months to obtain; - -attachment to a permanent foundation, because the HUD definition of "manufactured home" does not require it and because some states and many landlords do not permit a permanent foundation in a leasehold community; and - satisfaction of the fixture test, because it is fact dependent and unpredictable and because some forms of installation that the HUD Code permits do not satisfy that test.

-Because only 1% of manufactured homes are moved after being sited on land, the committee determined that removal of the wheels and axles and connection to a source of electricity constitute a sufficient connection to the land and a standard that is objective, readily verifiable, and universally achievable.
+Because only 1% of manufactured homes are moved after being sited on land, the committee determined that residential useremoval of the home at one location for a month orwheels and axles and connection to a source of electricity isconstitute a sufficient connection to the land and is a standard that is objective, readily verifiable, and universally achievable.